Business Administration - MBA

 MBA 593 Strategic Management

-In this 36 total credit option, students take the 8 core courses and take the following 4 HCM concentration courses:
+In this 36 total credit option, students take the eight MBA core courses and take the following four management information systems specific courses.

 Undergraduate coursework and degree, relevant work experience, and goals statement will be evaluated and form the basis for admission.
 To be eligible for admission to the MBA Program applicants must: